ChamudikaPallewela/pythonTODO/README.md

 - Remove tasks from the todo list.
 - Edit existing tasks in the todo list.

+## Example Video
+- You can watch a demonstration of the project in this [YouTube video](https://youtu.be/qxsVxJprPwk).

 ## Requirements

 - Python 3.x